 This is a quick and simple recipe - and far more delicious than any ready made kimchi we've found.
 The kimchi changes flavour over time as it continues to ferment, even when it is kept in the refrigerator.
 When you eat it completely depends on personal taste - have a spoonful every few days, then decide.

 Once you get into it, you can add other vegetables: grated carrot, daikon radish, and even replace the cabbage with pak choi or cucumber.
-However, try to keep the same ratio of anchovy sauce as it the salt preserves the vegetables.
+However, try to keep the same ratio of anchovy sauce as the salt in it preserves the vegetables.

 Read more background and history on the famous condiment here 'Kimchi: Korea's greatest food?'